Luke Schaufuss was born in Camberley, Surrey and trained at the Royal Danish Ballet. He joined Scottish Ballet as a Soloist in 2016.

 He appeared with Darcey Bussell in "Darcey’s Ballet Heroes” for BBC Television program in December 2015.

-In May of this year Luke danced the role of Mercutio in Romeo & Juliet for the first time as a guest with Los Angeles Ballet, the role original created by Sir Frederick Ashton for his grandfather Frank Schaufuss at the Royal Danish Ballet in Copenhagen in 1955 and in June he will be dancing La Sylphide at a gala performance with Birgit Kiel’s Company in Karlsruhe Germany.
+In 2016 Luke danced the role of Mercutio in Romeo & Juliet for the first time as a guest with Los Angeles Ballet, the role original created by Sir Frederick Ashton for his grandfather Frank Schaufuss at the Royal Danish Ballet in Copenhagen in 1955 and in June he will be dancing La Sylphide at a gala performance with Birgit Kiel’s Company in Karlsruhe Germany.